Sony Dream Machine: History

+Technical details

+While the basic idea of the Dream Machine is simply a combination of an analog radio and a digital clock, display technology evolved with time, from mechanical Split-flap display at introduction, to VFD (1970s - 80s), and eventually to more energy efficient LED / OLED (primarily 1990s onward).
+Certain later models were also capable of docking digital players such as iPod and iPhone, serving as an amplifier for the external device.

+Other than a handful of 1960s models which used synchronized motor driven flip page, most Dream Machine was powered by the use of specialized Microcontroller optimized for digital clocks.
+With the use of one single microcontroller it is possible to keep time, drive display segments and switch the radio on and off.

+Dream Machine's microcontroller uses AC mains power (at 50/60 Hz) as reference signal instead of a crystal oscillator.
+While this design gives remarkable accuracy, clock pace is not ensured outside of its intended market.
+Some models (like Japan or AEP model) feature a 50/60 Hz switch, but for models without such a switch, the circuit shall need to be modified if intended to use in an area with a different mains frequency.
+An optional 6F22 backup battery (later model may use CR2032) can be installed, to prevent a probable power failure event (i.e. a blackout) from resetting the clock.

+The vast majority of Dream Machine uses traditional string-pulled tuning for its radio, despite the prevalence of digital PLL tuning.
+This is likely to facilitate more intuitive continuous blind tuning for a user lying in bed.

 Models

 8FC-59W

 One of the first clock radios, released in 1968.
 The clock displays the time by a mechanical flip mechanism.
-It has a alarm and also has an FM and AM radio.
+It has an alarm and also has an FM and AM radio.

 ICF-CL75iP

-The device has a 7 inch touch screen that can be used as a photo frame, alarm clock, radio, and iPod dock.
+The device has a 7-inch touch screen that can be used as a photo frame, alarm clock, radio, and iPod dock.
 It has a 30 pin dock on the right side of the clock.
 Engadget knocked the limited codec support, but lauded the attractive design and low ($149.95) announced price tag.
 They also suggested Sony should add Chumby widget support, a wish Sony later granted with their Dash alarm clock.
 CNet Australia felt that although it was missing some features consumers might expect from stand-alone devices, the combination of functionality makes up for the shortcomings of each of its parts.

 ICF-CD3iP

-Has a round face.
-The model's speakers were criticised, but the model has a CD tray, and was sold relatively cheap.
+Released in 2008.
+Has both a CD player and an audio/charging cable for iPhone/iPod integration, adjustable brightness, and an automatic daylight savings time setting.
+The model's speakers were criticised, but was relatively inexpensive.